 3. Grill Green

-With over 60 million barbecues lighting up this Fourth of July, choosing the right grill and grilling accessories can do a lot to help the earth breathe easier.
-There are a variety of sustainably produced charcoal briquettes out there — including Wicked Good Charcoal, which is made from industrial scrap wood, or Kingsford Charwood, which is produced using clean-energy turbine heat.
+With more than 60 million barbecues lighting up this Fourth of July, choosing the right grill and grilling accessories can do a lot to help the earth breathe easier.
+There are a variety of sustainably-produced charcoal briquettes out there — including Wicked Good Charcoal, which is made from industrial scrap wood, or Kingsford Charwood, which is produced using clean-energy turbine heat.
 Propane is also another good option as it produces close to half the emissions of generic charcoals.
 If you’re looking to save space in your backyard, try out Black+Blums’s Hot-Pot BBQ, which is cleverly disguised as a planter!

 Did someone say POPSICLES?
 Sure store-bought cakes and pie are an age-old favorite, but they’re also laden with refined sugars and fat.
 So say poo poo the pie and whip up some fabulous popsicles instead!
 Homemade ice pops are the perfect way to cool down and to satiate a sweet tooth.
 You can prep and stock up on the pops in the freezer the day before your party, or for those on the go try a cooler filled with these frozen treats.
 One nifty design that caught our eye recently is Zoku’s Quick Pop, which whips up popsicles in just under seven minutes!

 If you plan on partying into the night, a great way to add some ambiance without impacting your electricity bill is with solar lamps and lanterns.
 Just set them out in the sun for the day and when dusk falls, voila — you’ve got yourself the perfect setting for an impromptu dance party or a romantic Independence night with your loved one.